What is a Hammock Underquilt?

-You might think “i don’t need any padding in the hammock, and I have a very warm sleeping bag also, so I don’t think i’ll need any bottom insulation”…Well, Think again.
+You might think “I don’t need any padding in the hammock, and I have a very warm sleeping bag also, so I don’t think I’ll need any bottom insulation.”
+Well, Think again.
 If your sleeping bag is made of compressible insulation (like down or highly compressible hollow fiber synthetic) the part underneath you will compress to almost zero thickness wherever you are laying on it, rendering it mostly useless in those locations, and the more compressible your sleeping bag insulation is, the less it will insulate where it is compressed under you.

-Pads (torso or full-length): You’ll want either high-quality closed-cell foam, or an inflatable.
+Pads: Either high-quality closed-cell foam, or inflatable.

-CCF is available by the yard so you can cut it to your exact specifications and it’s cheap, however it doesn’t compress at all so it can be harder to pack and will have more issues with condensation on the warm side of the pad than an air pad or UQ. (check local upholstery shops for quality closed cell foam by the yard) If the foam is high quality, 1/8″ can be enough for summer nights, 1/4″ thickness for milder weather (down into the low 50’s), 3/8″ for cooler weather (to freezing or below) and 1/2″-5/8″ down into the single digits and below.
+Closed cell foam is available by the yard so you can cut it to your exact specifications and it’s cheap, however it doesn’t compress at all so it can be harder to pack and will have more issues with condensation on the warm side of the pad than an air pad or UQ.
+(Check local upholstery shops for quality closed cell foam by the yard) If the foam is high quality, 1/8″ can be enough for summer nights, 1/4″ thickness for milder weather (down into the low 50’s), 3/8″ for cooler weather (to freezing or below) and 1/2″-5/8″ down into the single digits and below.

-Inflateable camp mats are available at most outdoor camping stores and come in full-length and torso-length, the latter makes a good compact leg pad for use with a torso-length underquilt.
+Inflatable backpacking pads are available at most outdoor camping stores and come in full-length and torso-length, the latter makes a good compact leg pad for use with a torso-length underquilt.

 Full-length pads (ccf or air) can be tough to get positioned properly, and they buckle, bend, and poke near your hips (especially with end-gathered hammocks) and as result most people find them to be uncomfortable because of this.
 This is the only reason underquilts exist.
-(The Ridgerunner (bridge-style hammocks in general) are an exception to this rule, not suffering from these issues to a large degree).
+(The Ridgerunner (bridge-style hammocks) in general) are an exception to this rule, not suffering from these issues to a large degree).
 Inflatable camping pad normally come in 2 different widths, 20″ and 25″ wide.
-The 20″ width is very narrow for a hammock, and many feel the 25″ pads are only slightly better (an underquilt is generally 40″ or wider as a comparison)
+The 20″ width is very narrow for a hammock, and many feel the 25″ pads are only slightly better (an underquilt is generally 40″ or wider as a comparison).